kaaproject/kaa-rfcs/0016/README.md

 #### Client certificate validation request

 *Client certificate validation request* message is a targeted message that consumer sends to provider to make sure that the client is allowed to connect and to resolve the client ID.
+Provider does not perform standard certificate verification (signature, authority, expiration, etc.).
+Consumer MUST perform such verification prior to sending a client certificate validation request to provider.

 The consumer MUST send client certificate validation request messages using the following NATS subject:
 ```